• Skip to primary navigation

 The Fat Canary (Upscale American Nouveau)

-The food is apt described as refined American nouveau, with a slight French influence.
-The green walled bistro has a seasonal menu that changes frequently but the entrees– from Pan-Seared Quail to Heritage Breed Pork Chop to Braised Short Rib– never disappoint.
-It’s all lovely.
+The food is aptly described as refined American nouveau, with a slight French influence.
+The green-walled bistro has a seasonal menu that changes frequently but the entrees– from Pan-Seared Quail to Heritage Breed Pork Chop to Braised Short Rib– never disappoint.
+It’s lovely.

 Dog Street Pub (British-Style Gastropub)